 The Dauphin Regional Comprehensive Secondary Senior Choir, under the direction of Andrew Coombs, travelled to Moose Jaw to perform in the Moose Jaw Band and Choral Festival in May.
-This choir is now in its second year, and pleased that their numbers have soared from 17 to 46!
+This choir is headed for its third year, and pleased that their numbers have soared!

 The Keystone Chorus, in collaboration with members of the "Theatre Amisk” troupe, polished off its 47th annual spring show in April, regaling their audience with their production of “Experiencing Technical Difficulties”.
 They are led by director John Graham, assisted by Richard Hamilton.
 This men's barbershop group presently has 15 members.
 Besides their annual spring concert, they enjoy "sing outs".
 Last year they sang at 12 local senior's homes.